'I'm doomed': Prince Harry pokes fun at his thinning tresses ｜ BANG Showbiz English

 Prince Harry joked that he's "doomed" in the hair department, as he made light of his thinning tresses.

-The Duke of Sussex quipped: "You’ve got a lot more to be done there."
+The Duke of Sussex quipped to Bart van der Burg: "You’ve got a lot more to be done there."

 The couple left their children in California while they made their brief trip to the Netherlands, but Meghan admitted to other attendees that she could not wait to get back to the kids.